Geometric Mode-Selection Scores for Delay-Coordinates Dynamic Mode Decomposition: Kronecker--Vandermonde structure in modes

 \textit{Proof.} See Appendix~\ref{app:proof_residual_companion_identity}.
 Theorem~\ref{thm:residual_companion_identity} shows that the estimated subspace residual vector $\bm r_{\mathcal U_M}(\widehat{\bm\phi}^{\,e}_j)$ governs (through the spectrum of $\bm C_L$) the extent to which the projected mode $\widehat{\bm\phi}^{\,p}_j$ conforms to the KV structure exhibited by the eigenvectors of the block-companion minimizer $\bm C_L$.
 In particular, $\bm r_{\mathcal U_M}\!\bigl(\widehat{\bm\phi}^{\,e}_j\bigr)=\bm 0$ implies that $\widehat{\bm\phi}^{\,p}_j$ is an eigenvector of $\bm C_L$, and hence has exact Kronecker--Vandermonde structure.
 Specifically, $\bm r_{\mathcal U_M}(\widehat{\bm\phi}^{\,e}_j)$ is exactly the eigenrelation residual of the projected eigenpair $(\widehat{\lambda}_j,\widehat{\bm\phi}^{\,p}_j)$ with respect to $\bm C_L$.

-Theorem~\ref{thm:residual_companion_identity} therefore provides a structural link that motivates KV-deviation metrics as a complementary criterion: the \ac{ESR} norm $\bigl\|\bm r_{\mathcal U_M}(\widehat{\bm\phi}^{\,e}_j)\bigr\|_2$ directly measures the extent to which the projected \ac{DMD} mode violates the companion eigenrelation.
+Theorem~\ref{thm:residual_companion_identity} therefore provides a structural link motivating KV-deviation metrics: the \ac{ESR} norm $\bigl\|\bm r_{\mathcal U_M}(\widehat{\bm\phi}^{\,e}_j)\bigr\|_2$ directly measures the extent to which the projected \ac{DMD} mode violates the block-companion eigenrelation.
 Since the eigenvectors of $\bm C_L$ have KV structure, smaller \ac{ESR} suggests closer KV consistency, while larger \ac{ESR} indicates a stronger departure from the ideal KV form.
-In Sec.~\ref{sec:mode_geometry}, the \ac{ESR} norm was used to separate true and spurious components; the link established here motivates KV deviation as an additional structural score for mode selection.
+In Sec.~\ref{sec:mode_geometry}, the \ac{ESR} norm was used as a per-mode score for ranking true and spurious components; the link established here motivates KV deviation as a score that targets the structural property directly.